Fire Adapted Landscapes & Safe Homes (FLASH)

 Program Participants work with a qualified technician to complete a Home Risk Assessment.
 Even those not enrolled in the program can use this resource to guide their own wildfire preparedness.
 Also see Preparing Your Home for Wildfire—a quick reference for concepts of the assessment, designed with Humboldt County homes in mind.

 An abbreviated list of the Program Requirements is provided below.
-For the full details of the program, including eligible practices and reimbursement rates, download the Program Requirements.
-Also see the Frequently Asked Questions (FAQs).
+For the full details of the program, including eligible practices and reimbursement rates, download the Program Requirements (version 2022).
+Also see the Frequently Asked Questions (FAQs) (version 2022).